gearsdigital/reporter-for-kirby/README.md

 ## TL;DR

-This Kirby 3 Plugin helps to report bugs, task or features to your desired issue tracker with ease – directly from the panel!
+This Kirby 3 Plugin helps to report *bugs*, *tasks* or *features* to your desired issue tracker – directly from the Panel!

 ## Supported platforms

 - [Gitlab](https://gitlab.com)
 - [Github](https://github.com)
 - [Bitbucket Cloud](https://bitbucket.org)

--
-> Please open an issue if you miss something here :)
+> Please open an issue or provide an pull request if you miss something here :)

 ## Screenshot